The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 • Follow recommendations for isolation if you have suspected or confirmed COVID-19, or if you’ve been exposed to someone with a confirmed case

-• Clean and disinfect surfaces and objects that may be contaminated with the virus
+• Disinfect hard, nonporous, high-touch surfaces and objects that may be contaminated with the virus

 • Stay home when sick